Natalia Llamosa

 Nathalia Llamosa Mosquera (born 14 June 1997) is a Colombian weightlifter.
-She won the bronze medal in the women's 64 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
+She won the gold medal in the women's 64 kg event at the 2023 World Weightlifting Championships held in Riyadh, Saudi Arabia.
 She is a four-time medalist, including three gold medals, at the Pan American Weightlifting Championships.
 She won two medals, including gold, at the 2022 Bolivarian Games held in Valledupar, Colombia.

-She won the gold medal in the women's 63 kg Snatch event at the 2018 Central American and Caribbean Games held in Barranquilla, Colombia.
+Llamosa won the gold medal in the women's 63 kg Snatch event at the 2018 Central American and Caribbean Games held in Barranquilla, Colombia.
 She finished in 4th place in the Clean & Jerk.

-She won the gold medal in the women's 64 kg event at the 2022 South American Games held in Asunción, Paraguay.
+Llamosa won the gold medal in the women's 64 kg event at the 2022 South American Games held in Asunción, Paraguay.
+She won the bronze medal in the women's 64 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.